Kujt/TodoList-FrontEndmentor/README.md

 ### What I learned

-UI learned a lot of manipulating the DOM with JavaScript, working with NodeList and iterating them, also drag and drop was a hard challenge to finish
+I learned a lot of manipulating the DOM with JavaScript, working with NodeList and iterating them, also drag and drop was a hard challenge to finish

 ### Continued development